mtalijanac/associations/docs/Introduction.md

   - "Shootout" at high noon
   - "Birthday" at September 26, 1979, 5 min after midnight

 Events are used to tell a story.
-Simple stories use simple events.
+Simplest stories use simplest events.
+And lot can be said with even simplest one.

+Each election victor is story told with a one event: one name and one timestamp.

-While some stories are simple, other require more work:
+And while short stories can be powerfull [For Sale: baby shoes, never worn] or tragic [account ballance, today], other require more work:

   - Debit card "Payment", 90€, in Zara, Madrid, yesterday at 14h

-This event has more data to it than just name:
+Event of this story has more data to it than just name:

   - name: "Payment"
   - method: "debit card"